Our Day at Disney’s Hollywood Studios and the Animal Kingdom – travel blog

 We started with a house-made charcuterie board.
 It consisted of a selection of cured and smoked meats.

 We both ordered the pan-seared Alaskan halibut.
 It came with herb-roasted tomatoes, haricot verts, fingerling potatoes, saffron aioli, and kalamata marmalade.
-The halibut and everything about this dish was cooked and flavored to perfection.
-To make mine dairy free, I had them leave off the aioli.
+The halibut and everything about this dish were cooked and flavored to perfection.
 This was such a light dish to end the day with.

 A sweet end to dinner ❤️ A South American Chocolate Ganache with caramelized banana and cocoa nib tuile.